in-toto/scai-demos/go/README.md

 ```

 ### Check SCAI attestation against an evidence policy

+The `scai-gen check evidence` command currently only supports checking
+policies about evidence that is located locally.
+Support for checking
+evidence formats other than plaintext or in-toto attestations is upcoming.

 ```bash
 scai-gen check evidence -p <policy-file> -e <evidence-directory> <SCAI attestation file>